nedmorgan/vago-travel-app/README.md

 # Vago

 Through this application you are able to explore different countries around the world before you book your ticket and go wandering.
-You can save countries that you want to visit and return to them later.
+You can save countries that you want to visit and return to them later and add travel tips so you don't forget what you want to see.

 [Deployed Heroku Site](https://vago-travel.herokuapp.com/)